 - A wildly excessive list of stakeholders ranging from Product Managers, Client Lead, Tech Lead, Marketing Lead, and others.

-- I was in charge of all the UX components of all three tracks of work.
+- Under the creative director, I owned the UX components of all three tracks of work.
 I streamlined processes and prioritized tasks, delivering at a very fast pace wireframes, flows, prototypes and animation studies.
 I created presentations and communicated to key stakeholders at Irvine the main site's improvements from the first previous release.
 Delivered in short periods of time multiple assets that needed to be ready to show to the client and for development.